Hjdskes/dwm-patches/README.md

 **ToDo:**
 * Vertical mfact
-* Try adapt the way multimonitor is treated: make it like GNOME Shell - basically make monitor2 one, single tag on its own
+* Try adapt the way multimonitor is treated: make it like GNOME Shell - basically make the extra monitor one single tag on its own
-* Spacing of layout symbol in the actual code --> XFT patch.
 * Move unsigned long real_opacity[] someplace else, use only once --> transparent statusbar patch.
 * Implement runorraise?
 First find out if this can be done on a more global level too, e.g. dmenu.
 * Try cleaning up patches and code.